 TRADITION OF EXCELLENCE

 Spalding University represents a legacy of education established in 1814 by the Sisters of Charity of Nazareth.
-Today, Spalding University remains committed to providing curricula and programs that address evolving needs and to contributing knowledge and understanding derived from teaching, scholarship, service and creative activity.
+Today, Spalding University remains committed to providing innovative curricula and programs devoted to scholarship, service and creative activity.

 Here are a few examples of our long-standing tradition of excellence:

 With a reputation spanning 200 years, Spalding University is a co-educational, independent, fully accredited doctoral level institution open to all qualified students regardless of race, religion, color, age, gender, sexual orientation, national origin, or disability.

 Many programs are uniquely structured to meet the needs of working professionals.

 In 2001, Spalding launched the first MFA in Writing program in Kentucky.
 Spalding’s brief-residency Master of Fine Arts in Writing, co-founded by Sena Jeter Naslund (bestselling author of Ahab’s Wife, Four Spirits, and 7 other books) and Karen Mann, quickly acquired a national reputation as an intellectually stimulating and emotionally supportive program.
 The MFA program’s faculty and students are from around the country and the world.
 The 10-day residencies take place in Louisville and, in the summer, MFA students and faculty attend a residency in an international location (Paris, Barcelona, London, Dublin Prague, and others).
 After the residency, students return home to study independently with a faculty mentor.